Unchained, Part 5: How to Stop A Pornography Addiction

 • Deeper emotional connections – Dopamine and oxytocin (bonding chemicals) return to healthy levels.

-• Better communication skills – Confidence and presence improve.
+• Better communication skills – Confidence and presence improve as serotonin returns.

 The Ultimate Benefit: Seeing Life in Color Again